 Introduction

 Many foodservice owners assume that fair trade coffee comes with a price premium.
 After all, paying farmers a fair wage and investing in communities must cost more, right?
 In my experience working with dozens of cafes, hotels, and offices, I've seen the opposite: fair trade coffee programs often lead to significant cost savings over the long term.
 By stabilizing supply chains, reducing waste, and building customer loyalty, fair trade can actually lower your total cost per cup.
+In 2026, as coffee prices face continued volatility from climate change and supply chain disruptions, fair trade offers a predictable, cost-effective alternative.
 For a complete overview of how fair trade works for foodservice, see our

 Ultimate Guide to Fair Trade Coffee for Foodservice Businesses.